jhskelton/N-Body-Simulation/readme.md

 #### Numerical Accuracy

 - The Hamiltonian should be conserved throughout the simulation, but it is (generically) not.
 In the 2-body problem (most) orbits do indeed form ellipses, and this naively suggests the simulation may be accurate.
 - However, during the simulation the Hamiltonian varies at an O(1)-O(100) order.
-In fact, the Hamiltonian is periodic (hence enabling the orbits to close back up).
+In fact, the Hamiltonian is periodic (hence enabling the orbits to return to their initial positions).
 It is unclear why the variance is so large and why numerical errors cancel out and cause the Hamiltonian to be periodic.